davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

 ROTH ONLY #2 ($37k 401k rollover into Roth + $11k Roth IRA ) = you never run out of money

-Still never?
-Yes.
-By 130 years old, your Roth would have
+This one also reaches escape velocity.
+By 130 years old, your Roth would have $16,328,013.33 in it.
+Unless you were to dramatically increase your spending, you would never exhaust this money.
-$24,090,702.44 in it.

 Finally, what about a mixed approach?
 What if you maxed out the 401k and the Roth IRA, but didn't convert any of the 401k to a Roth?

-MIX #1 ($37k 401k + $11k Roth IRA ) = you never run out of money
+MIX #1 ($37k 401k + $11k Roth IRA ) = 138 years old

-This one also reaches escape velocity, with a combined account value of
-$16,080,549.90.

 So far, the lesson seems to be: get as much money as you can into your Roth accounts.
+That will take you the deepest into retirement.

 # CANNOT MAX OUT
 Suppose that you can only afford to contribute $7000